manonmani27/stock-forecasting-dashboard/README (1).md

 # 📈 Stock Price Forecasting Dashboard

+An interactive dashboard for forecasting stock prices using ARIMA, LSTM, and optionally Prophet models.
+Built with Python and Streamlit during my internship at Zidio.

 This is an interactive Streamlit-based dashboard that allows users to forecast stock prices using three popular models:
 - **ARIMA**